fishnal/aws-notes/ec2/5 - lambda.md

 - IteratorAge - (only for stream-based invocations) how long (in ms) it took to receive a batch of records to the time of the last record written to the stream
 - ConcurrentExecutions - combined metric for all lambdas plus custom concurrency limits; gives # of lambdas with a custom concurrency limit that were executed at a given time
 - UnreservedConcurrenctExecutions - similar to "ConcurrentExecutions" except that it's only in regard to functions _without a custom concurrency limit_

+## VPCs

+If you have a dedicated tenancy VPC, then your lambda _cannot_ access resources within the VPC
+* A "dedicated tenancy" VPC is a VPC that runs on its own dedicated hardware